ijinjay/ijinjay.github.io/about/about.md

-I am a software engineer, working on autonomous driving industry.
+I am a software engineer, working on AI + medicial industry.
 My research areas include computer vision and software engineering.

+- From 2024.07, I join [SZJ-AI](https://szj-ai.com), as R&D Director, leading the industrialization of Musculoskeletal Ultrasound AI.

-- From 2023.12, I join [Horizon Robotics](https://horizon.cc), as a senior software engineer, designing algorithms to aggregate map data from multiple sources such as SD map, HD map and BEVNet perception.
+- From 2023.12-2024.07, I worked at [Horizon Robotics](https://horizon.cc), as a senior software engineer, designing algorithms to aggregate map data from multiple sources such as SD map, HD map and BEVNet perception.

 - From 2022.05-2023.12, I worked at [AutoX](https://autox.ai), as a full-stack software engineer, working on autonomous driving mapping infra.
 Representative work includes map tiling system, map hot reloading.